Sarcastic Gamer: Sarcastic Gamer Podcast (The Red Show)

 During the 30 minute show, the hosts discussed and argued about recent video gaming news in an entertaining and friendly way.

 There have been four longer specials, including episodes 10, 20 (each 45-minute long), 21 (60-minute long) and 100 (55-minutes).
 In addition, the crew tries to plan a live, special show for each convention they attend.

-The show was referred to as the "Red Show", because of the how the podcast is synonymous with the site's logo and its importance over the different SG podcasts.
+The show was referred to as the "Red Show", because of how the podcast is synonymous with the site's logo and its importance over the different SG podcasts.
 The show, besides the usual podcast content, featured "Sarcastic Gamer news updates" in which fake news published on the main site is read out by Paul Christy, assisted by pre-recorded clips of one of the hosts (usually Adams) performing a role in the sketch.

 The "Red Show" unexpectedly ended after completing 80 episodes, when Adrian "Lono" Cherikos left the Red Show due to feeling distant from the staff on the show and likely, some more undisclosed circumstances.
 Following this, the other two remaining hosts retired the "Red Show," but still continued to produce podcasts for the website.

 The Red Show continued production on 4 September 2009 when Doc and Dave announced the cancellation of Sarcastic Gamer Radio at the FOX Sports Club in Seattle, WA and the continuing of the original podcast with Lono.

 On Friday 5 February 2010, the Red Show officially reached its 100th episode.
 The show is frequently featured among iTunes podcasts, highly reviewed and subscribed and updated almost every Wednesday.
-On 20 September 2011, the Red Show officially ended their broadcast due to personal reasons.
+On 20 September 2011, the Red Show officially ended their broadcast for personal reasons.

 On December 27, 2012, Adrian "Lono" Cherikos announced on his Twitter feed that Sarcastic Gamer had relaunched as a collaboration between him and founder Jeromy "Doc" Adams.
 The inaugural podcast's new intro said that the podcast would be published "on a semi-regular basis".